mydrive/mydrive.github.io/posts/cassandra_models_benchmarking.md

 ### 1. Have good practices and anti-patterns always in mind.

-Cassandra is known to be a very resilient and highly performant platform, but it will as long as you follow the rules.
+Cassandra is known to be a very resilient and highly performant platform, but only so long as you follow the rules and work with the underlying data model.

 There are quite a few of these rules so my recommendation is to read through them quickly before thinking of your model.